aopell/SchoologyPlus/PRIVACY.md

 ## Disclaimer

 Schoology Plus is not affiliated with Schoology Inc. or the Los Angeles Unified School District.
 Schoology, the SCHOOLOGY® wordmark, and the S logo are registered and unregistered trademarks of Schoology, Inc. in the United States.
 All product names, logos, and brands are property of their respective owners.

+## Contact

+The developers of Schoology Plus can be contacted by email at [schoologyplus@aopell.me](mailto:schoologyplus@aopell.me) or through Discord at [this link](https://aopell.me/SchoologyPlus/discord).